Young Kids Are Getting The Best Protection From Current Flu Vaccine

 This year, some doses of the vaccine were brewed up in giant vats of cells, rather than grown in eggs.
 One as yet unanswered question is whether those versions of the vaccine were better or worse than vaccine produced in chicken eggs.

 The CDC scientists also note that a person's immune response to a vaccine depends in part on age, vaccination history and previous infections.
 That could explain why children have been responding better to this season's vaccine.
-The risk of serious illness in the six-month to 8-year age group was reduced by 59 percent among children who were infected with the H3N2 strain.
+The risk of serious illness in the 6 months to 8 years age group was reduced by 59 percent among children who were infected with the H3N2 strain.

 People who have fever, cough and other flu symptoms are urged to stay home to avoid spreading the disease.
 Seriously ill patients are advised to call a doctor before deciding whether to go to the emergency room.